Case Study: The “Sugar Daddy” Abuser

 Results

-As Keystone’s elder abuse attorneys began looking into the facts of the case, they gained further insight into how the decedent’s loneliness and depression—and willingness to pay a high price for attention—made him an easy target for elder financial abuse.
+As Keystone’s trust and will dispute attorneys began looking into the facts of the case, they gained further insight into how the decedent’s loneliness and depression — and willingness to pay a high price for attention — made him an easy target for elder financial abuse.

 When it came time to mediate the case, the identity of the sugar baby’s prior victim proved to be key.
 “All I had to do at mediation was mention the guy’s name and the other side folded,” Kaufman says.

-Despite the myriad of challenges the case presented, Keystone was able to reach a favorable settlement for its clients that called for the new version of the trust to be invalidated by arguing that the sugar baby’s actions constituted elder financial abuse.
+Despite the myriad of challenges the case presented, Keystone was able to reach a favorable settlement for its clients that called for the new version of the trust to be invalidated.
+They did this by arguing the sugar baby’s actions constituted elder financial abuse.

 In another twist, local police also reopened the investigation into the decedent’s death based on an independent forensic analysis of the scene of death that had been ordered by Keystone’s clients.